markjprice/cs15net11/docs/ch02-dynamic.md

 Age = 30
 ```

+Similarly, you can create custom types by inheriting from `DynamicObject` to intercept property and method calls dynamically.

+, you can create custom types by inheriting from `DynamicObject` to intercept property and method calls dynamically.

 > You will learn more about casting and dictionaries later in this book, so do not worry about them for now.
 You can learn more about ExpandoObject at the following link: https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-dynamic-expandoobject.

 # Interoperability with COM Objects